No to Terrorism!

 After the solemn act, the Kings went to the lobby Isabel II to greet the representatives of the terrorism victims.Filed under Spanish Royals

-Tagged Anniversary, Juan Carlos I, Queen Sofia, Terrorism.
+Tagged Anniversary, Juan Carlos I of Spain, Queen Sofia of Spain, Terrorism.